AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClassQ1.md

 should they plant with corn versus wheat?

 #Question 6
-A. neither , you have interior points and border points
+A. Neither , you have interior points and border points
-B. interior, all points are in the interior of the feasible region
+B. Interior, all points are in the interior of the feasible region
-C. neither , you have interior points and border points D.simplex all points are on the border
+C. Neither , you have interior points and border points
+D. Simplex all points are on the border
 E. Neither, infeasible